 - Acute lung injuries.
 For example, inhaling harmful fumes or smoke can injure your lungs.

-Conditions Causing Respiratory Failure
+Normal Lungs and Conditions Causing Respiratory Failure